When is Chilling Adventures of Sabrina season 3 released? What’s going to happen?

-Sabrina is heading to Hell to avoid wasting her boyfriend Nick Scratch within the new episodes

-Netflix’s darkish tackle Sabrina the Teenage Witch turned out to be one of many shock hits of 2018, with the streaming service locking creator Roberto Aguirre-Sacasa and the solid right down to no less than a 4 season run.
+Netflix’s darkish tackle Sabrina the Teenage Witch turned out to be one of many shock hits of 2018, with the streaming service locking creator Roberto Aguirre-Sacasa and the forged right down to at the very least a 4 season run.

 - Netflix 2019 launch dates